-To complete a threat analysis, make selections for the desired target year (2000 to 2050), bioenergy scenario (none, conventional, or other), and threat categories to be analyzed.
-Bioenergy can refer to wood pellets burned to generate electricity or to liquid biofuels, and bioenergy sources range from crops like switchgrass and sweet sorghum to cultivated pine forests and natural pine and hardwood forest.
+To complete a threat analysis, the user can make selections for the desired target year (2000 to 2050), bioenergy scenario (none, conventional, or other), and threat categories to be analyzed.
+Bioenergy can refer to wood pellets burned to generate electricity or to liquid biofuels.
+Bioenergy sources range from crops like switchgrass and sweet sorghum to cultivated pine forests and natural pine and hardwood forests.

 As a default, the ANALYZE tab will pre-select threat categories based on ecoregion.
-Information about bioenergy scenarios can be found in two research papers, both published in 2016 and written by scientists with the USGS and NC Cooperative Fish and Wildlife Research Unit at NC State University.
+Information about bioenergy scenarios can be found in two research papers published in 2016 and written by scientists with the USGS and N.C.
+Cooperative Fish and Wildlife Research Unit at N.C.
+State University.

-- Threat categories for Sea Level Rise are applied to the Coastal Plain ecoregion only. - Threat categories for Energy Development Triassic Basin will apply to the Piedmont and Sandhills ecoregions; the Wind Energy threat will apply to all ecoregions.
+- Threat categories for Sea Level Rise apply to the Coastal Plain ecoregion only. - Threat categories for Energy Development Triassic Basin apply to the Piedmont and Sandhills ecoregions; the Wind Energy threat applies to all ecoregions.

-Each threat has been assigned a default lower limit of threat severity; each default limit is based on a 0 to 1.0 scale.
+Each threat has been assigned a default lower limit of threat severity.
+Each default limit is based on a 0 to 1.0 scale.
 Clicking on "details" next to the threat name opens a graph and scale depicting default thresholds.

 In the Figure 8 example, the default limit for loss of Open habitat has been set to a threshold level of 0.8.
-A default threat severity of 0.80 is calculated as 10.31% Open habitat loss in the AOI.
+A default threat severity of 0.80 is calculated as 10.31% Open Habitat loss in the AOI.